SwannJulien/SwannJulien/README.md

 👨‍💻 I'm a junior Fullstack developper.

-🚀 I've just finished an Associate Degree in Computer Science called "FP Grado Superior Desarrollo de Aplicaciones Web"
+🚀 I've just finished an Associate Degree in Computer Science in Spain called "Grado Superior Desarrollo de Aplicaciones Web"

 📣 Currently looking for a 3 months internship to put my skills into practice.